 | Introduce yolk first | Give whole egg |

-| Delay if family has allergies | Early introduction may prevent allergies |
+| Delay if family has allergies | For most babies, early introduction is better than delaying |

 How to Introduce Eggs